disorderedmaterials/dissolve/web/content/docs/run/cli.md

 Give a specific random seed with which to initialise the random number generator.

 ### `-q`, `--quiet`
 Don't print any output to the console whatsoever.
 Output files such as the restart file and any data output requested in individual modules will still be written.
-Use the [`-x`](#-x---no-restart-file) flag to prevent the restart and heartbeat files being written.
+Use the [`-x`](#-x---no-restart-file) flag to explicitly disable writing of the restart file.

 ### `-v`, `--verbose`
 Print lots more output, mostly useful for debugging